 Paid Time Off (PTO) Benefits.

-PTO Eligibility: UUHC staff members are eligible for PTO benefits if they hold Benefits Eligible positions at not less than 0.75 FTE.
-UUHC staff in temporary positions, or whose permanent assignment is for less than 75% FTE, are not eligible for PTO benefits.
+PTO Eligibility: Hospitals and Clinics staff members are eligible for PTO benefits if they hold Benefits Eligible positions at not less than 0.50 FTE.
+Hospitals and Clinics staff in temporary positions, or whose permanent assignment is for less than 50% FTE, are not eligible for PTO benefits.

 PTO accrual rates: